Charlie-Mei/nyc-data-playground/README.md

 # NYC Data Playground

-A set of Python script(s) to download NYC-related data through APIs.
+A set of Python and SQL scripts to download and store NYC-related data through APIs.
+Data source is all open source - mostly through NYC Open Data.